RedPitaya/Documentation/developerGuide/hardware/ORIG_GEN/hw_specs/hw_specs.rst

 For enhanced cooling, we suggest utilising one or more of the following options:

 * :ref:`Original Aluminium case <alucase>` - to improve heat dissipation and protect the board from external factors.
-* :ref:`Original Heatsink interface <heatsink>` - to improve heat dissipation and connect the board to an external heatsink.
+* :ref:`Original Heatsink interface <heatsink>` (STEMlab 125-14 only) - to improve heat dissipation and connect the board to an external heatsink.
 * External cooling fan - to increase airflow around the board.

 You can utilise a 30 mm or 25 mm fan.
 The board's power connector can be employed to power the fan, however, it is important to note that it provides a maximum of 5 V. The power connector is situated between the micro-SD socket and the host USB connector.